-Jessy Vibin was a PhD student at Deakin University and placed at Geelong Centre for Emerging Infectious Diseases (GCEID).
-She was a student in the laboratory research pillar of APPRISE.
-Jessy has an MPhil in Biomedical Technology and an MSc in Microbiology.
+Jessy Vibin was a PhD student at Deakin University and placed at Geelong Centre for Emerging Infectious Diseases (GCEID) and is a Lecturer in the School of Medicine at Deakin University (updated May 2023).

 Jessy’s project aimed to characterise the virus community (virome) of Australian wild birds using a combination of novel molecular techniques and ecological information and thereby contribute knowledge towards controlling the risk from zoonotic viruses in wild birds.

 We currently have limited knowledge of the avian host-associated virus communities including both pathogenic and non-pathogenic viruses, yet birds are potential carriers with a risk of zoonotic disease emergence.